 That’s it for her.
-She dies when Solid Snake pops a mercy bullet in her face.
-There are echoes that persist into the future–Hal’s self-absorbed ideas about his cursed life and inability to protect women, Crying Wolf’s memory-jogging appearance in Metal Gear Solid 4–but the woman herself is a closed case.
+She dies when Solid Snake pops a mercy bullet between her eyes.
+There are echoes that persist into the future—Hal’s self-absorbed ideas about his cursed life and inability to protect women, Crying Wolf’s memory-jogging appearance in Metal Gear Solid 4—but the woman herself is a closed case.

 “I’m going to send you a love letter, my dear.
 Do you know what that is?
 It’s a bullet straight from my gun to your heart.”

 Maybe she wants to, as well.

 Ocelot mentions that Wolf becomes so obsessed with her targets that she falls in love before she kills them.
 But given that Snake is a convenient proxy for her proxy father (who was, in turn, a proxy Big Boss), it seems plausible that whatever twisted feelings of love she had for Solid were real echoes of the love she had for Big Boss, and that her murderous intentions were a manifestation of the resentment she might have had for a father that, in retrospect, treated her like nothing but a replacement for his ex-girlfriend.
 It lends a sad new perspective to the already morose end of Wolf’s life.